 Hiring a day boat is a great way to experience the sights and sounds of the Norfolk Broads from the water.
 Enjoy a great family day out visiting the towns and villages along the Broads and stopping of for lunch at one of the many riverside pubs.
 Free mooring is available throughout the Broads at Broads Authority 24 hour mooring sites.

 If you’ve ever been on a boating holiday, you will know that leisure cruisers are big in general, so a Herbert Woods day boat was quite a bit smaller.
-They do fit up to eight people though and there was five of us, with plenty of room left.
+They do fit up to eight people though and there were five of us, with plenty of room left.
 The day boats are quite basic, pretty much with only the cockpit and seating, plus a cover just in case of rain; which typically for us, happened on our hire day!
 This didn’t stop us though.

-The Husband and brother-in-law are quite knowledgeable with the workings of a boat, but I have literally no clue.
-So it’s a good job that before we set off, we were given a tutorial and safety briefing by a member of staff (who actually looked and sounded like he didn’t want to be there!).
+The Husband and brother-in-law are quite knowledgeable about the workings of a boat, but I have literally no clue.
+So it’s a good job that before we set off, we were given a tutorial and safety briefing by a member of staff (who looked and sounded like he didn’t want to be there!).
 We were all provided with life jackets, as well as a full tank of fuel and a map of the Broads (though TH and BiL were full of knowledge about that too due to their years of experience!).

 The boat itself did look like it had seen better days; it was peeling a bit and the roof was a little leaky.
 It was also rather noisy for a small boat, but it started and travelled fine.
 The two grown men seemed able to handle it okay!